Traveling to Europe this Winter? Here is the ultimate packing list for winter in Europe with everything you’ll need to stay warm and adventurous.

-There is no better place to take perfect winter photos like in Europe.
-It would be such a shame to miss out on capturing Instagram worthy shots of winter in Europe – so don’t forget to pack a camera before you go.
+There is no better place to take perfect winter photos than in Europe.
+It would be such a shame to miss out on capturing Instagram-worthy shots of winter in Europe, so don’t forget to pack a camera before you go.

 Extra batteries and memory cards

 You won’t need to worry about running out of memory when photographing beautiful snowy Europe when you carry extra memory cards.

 If you’re planning to stay in hostels during your time in Europe, I’d advise you to pack a quick-dry travel towel.
 Though some hostels might provide one, you can’t be 100% sure which ones will and which ones won’t.

 So it’s better to have your own.
 This Microfiber travel towel is a perfect choice since it is lightweight and dries quickly.

 Universal Travel Adaptor